 3) The exegetical problems associated with 1 Timothy 2:11-15

-Having eliminated 1 Cor 14:34-35, we are left with one single passage that appears to place a restriction on women in ministry:
+If 1 Cor 14:34-35 is indeed a later addition to the text, we are left with only one single NT passage that appears to place a restriction on women in ministry:

 (11) A woman should learn in silence with full submission.
 (12) I do not allow a woman to teach or to have authority over a man; instead, she is to be silent.
 (13) For Adam was created first, then Eve.
 (14) And Adam was not deceived, but the woman was deceived and transgressed.
 (15) But she will be saved through childbearing, if she continues in faith, love, and holiness, with good judgment.
 (2:11-15 HCSB)